 People like having something special, something different, according to Chris Connor, the creator of Connor Wood Bicycles.
 They are said to also appreciate the craftsmanship.
 Not a great deal of things are constructed by hand nowadays.

-The company was born in 2012, when the 48-year-old American chose to combine his long held passions for woodwork and biking.
+The company was born in 2012 when the 48-year-old American chose to combine his long-held passions for woodwork and biking.
 All his bikes all have wooden frames; the other components, like the wheels and gears, are made from steel, rubber or carbon.

 Sales have slowly been increasing, but it has not been easy, says Mr Connor.
 He said that that’s due to a perception among some cyclists that wooden bicycles may break or be dangerous.
 In actuality, Mr Connor says wood is quite durable, and that’s why it’s used to make tool handles, skis, boats, even light aircraft.
 Additionally, it absorbs vibrations nicely, making cycling on bumpy roads smoother, less tiring and quieter.
 And needless to say, these bikes look great.
 Mr Connor makes his frames from “powerful but elastic” white ash or “eye candy” black walnut.

 A newly published book called “The Wooden Bicycle: Around the World” features 111 companies which make bikes from bamboo or wood – a growing trend for sustainable options for everything from grocery purchases to appliance repair and electrical services.
 Only one, Splinterbike in the United Kingdom, sells 100% wooden versions with its bicycles featuring wooden gears, wheels and chains.
 But most limit their use of timber to the framework, and sometimes parts like the handlebars and forks.
-Other parts will be produced from materials typically related to bicycles, such as aluminum.
+Other parts will be produced from materials typically related to bicycles, such as aluminium.